Hahn-Schickard/BAG/index.md

 ## Example

 For an example application we are using the [CY8CKIT-042-BLE-A Bluetooth Low Energy 4.2 Compliant Pioneer Kit](https://www.cypress.com/documentation/development-kitsboards/cy8ckit-042-ble-bluetooth-low-energy-42-compliant-pioneer-kit) by Cypress.
+There are several example configurations available for this kit.
+With these configurations the kit behaves like a real working BLE device with it's defined functionality.
+In this example we are using a configuration which has only one defined service and characteristic.
+The characteristic will send 5 phase-shifted sine waves as float 32 values (HEX coded) via notification.